glacials/twos.dev/src/cold/apple.md

 ### Google Calendar → Apple Calendar {#calendar}

-This may be the first service I switch back to Google.
-Google Calendar is so ubiquitous that I've forgotten how limited and finicky calendar protocols are at their core.
-So many things just stop working when you leave Google Calendar, all the way down to RSVPs.
+I switched to Apple Calendar as both an app and a calendar provider.
+I'd forgotten how limited and finicky calendar protocols are at their core—so many things just stop working when you leave Google Calendar.
+Folks send me invitations that don't show, my RSVPs don't make it back to them, and I sometimes don't receive updates to events.

+I switched my provider back to Google Calendar about 18 months in while continuing to use the Apple Calendar app.
+It's a much better experience while sacrificing virtually nothing in ecosystem benefits.
+I also get to avoid the crappy Apple Calendar web UI for those few times I need my calendar on my gaming computer, and I get the more powerful sharing tools of Google Calendar.

-I don't recommend using the Week view in Calendar.
+As for the Apple Calendar iOS and macOS apps, I don't recommend using the Week view.
 Like Google Calendar, Apple Calendar uses a horizontal red bar to represent the current time of day; but this bar extends 100% of the width of the week, and does not do a good job showing you which day today is.

 {{ img
    "Week view in Apple Calendar.
 At a glance, can you tell what day it is?"